EricZinda/Perplexity/backlog.md

 - I don't know the words: hamburger
     - Use chatgpt to give a better error

-- USER: Can we get the check please?
-    Waiter: Your total is 13 dollars.
-    Waiter: So, do you want to pay with cash or card?

-    --------------- 2024-06-24 20:57:23.918845 - ip-10-0-0-247.ec2.internal@129: Interface:REST-, AfterInteractionData: eWc2ZGh1c3VmNGdseHRnMWJrYw==-205723918826.backup
-    USER: cash
-    Ah.
-Perfect!
-Have a great rest of your day.

-    --------------- 2024-06-24 20:57:28.667659 - ip-10-0-0-247.ec2.internal@129: Interface:REST-, AfterInteractionData: eWc2ZGh1c3VmNGdseHRnMWJrYw==-205728667637.backup
-    USER: thank you!  you too!
-    You are welcome!
-    Waiter: So, do you want to pay with cash or card?
-    Waiter: Hmm.
-I didn't understand what you said.
-    Waiter: So, do you want to pay with cash or card?

-- USER: I will order the steak.
-I don't understand the way you are using: order

 - Card, please --> I don't know the way you used: polite

 - How much are each of the specials? --> I don't know the words: part_of
 - implement: what do you have to eat?

-- fix: OK --> that is true
 - USER: perfect. --> I don't know the words: perfect
 - implement: let's start again

 Bugs:
     High Pri: